 Florida State University is committed to a policy ensuring that individuals with disabilities are not discriminated against and that they have equal opportunity and equal access to all the rights and privileges enjoyed by those who are not disabled.
 Florida State University will comply with all applicable federal and state laws, regulations, ordinances, orders, and rules and will provide, upon request, reasonable accommodations to individuals with disabilities.
-For more information about seeking a reasonable accommodation relating to University employment, please contact the Equal Opportunity Compliance & Engagement Office (EOCE) at 850-645-1458.
+For more information about seeking a reasonable accommodation relating to University employment, please contact the Equal Opportunity Compliance & Engagement Office (EOCE) at 850-645-1458 or hr-ada@fsu.edu .